 In some cases, rosacea occurs because your skin doesn’t tolerate your soap, shampoo, face wash, or makeup.
 This is why it’s particularly important for rosacea sufferers to use products that are clinically designed for sensitive skin.

-Rosacea most commonly develops on your face, particularly in the central part around your nose.
-You can usually tell that you have rosacea if you notice:
+It most commonly develops on your face, particularly in the central part around your nose.
+Symptoms include:

 - Facial redness